Racing Drone Transmitter – Mastering Your Primary Connection

 1. What’s the best transmitter for a beginner?

 For beginners, look for a transmitter that offers a balance of ease of use, affordability, and room for growth.
-The FrSky Taranis Q X7 and Radiomaster TX16S are popular choices that offer excellent value and a wide range of features.
+The FrSky Taranis X9D Plus and Radiomaster TX16S are popular choices that offer excellent value and a wide range of features.

 2. How often should I replace my transmitter batteries?